danshearer/vm-management/README.md

       -y together with -o, quietly overwrite with yes to all questions.
 DANGEROUS!
       -m MAC address.
 If supplied, must be valid.
 If not supplied, will be generated -4 IPv4 address.
-If -m supplied, -4 is mandatory -b bridge network to attach to.
+If -m supplied, -4 is mandatory -r RAM size, in M (mebibytes).
+Number only, do not specify units -b bridge network to attach to.
 Must appear in output of virsh net-list -c filename in which virt-customize commands are kept -d debug